tongzhou80/LLParser/README.md

 The most prominent distinction between LLParser and LLVM's libraries is that LLParser is string-oriented, meaning it mainly operates on string, while LLVM's API is highly object-oriented.
-For example, using LLVM's library, to create a call to a new function, you'd first need to create the function, to create which you first need to create the return type and a list of arguments.
+For example, using LLVM's library, to create a call to a new function, you'd first need to create the function object, to create which you need to create the objects for the return type and a list of arguments.
 To create arguments you'd first need to create their corresponding types, etc.
-While using LLParser, you can simple write create a function by making a string such as "declare void @myfunction(i32)", and then call `IRBuilder::create_function_declaration` and pass the string as the parameter, which returns a pointer to a data structure that represents the function.
+While using LLParser, you can create a function instance by simply passing a string such as `declare void @myfunction(i32)` to `IRBuilder::create_function_declaration`.

 Specifically, the following recipe gives you an idea of creating a new function call and inserting it:

 - Find the insertion position
-- Create a new instruction by literally writing the text of it in LLVM language
+- Create a new instruction by literally writing it in LLVM language
   - Such as `call void @yourfunction(i32 100)`
 - Pass the text to IRBuilder to automatically build an instruction in memory according to your text
 - Insert the instruction into the basic block
-- Create a new function declaration by writing the text of it in LLVM language
+- Create a new function declaration by writing it in LLVM language, or else `yourfunction` is undefined
-  - Such as `declare void @yourfunction(i32);`
+  - Pass string `declare void @yourfunction(i32);` to `IRBuilder::create_function_declaration`
-- Likewise, create a function in memory from the string
 - Insert the new function declaration into the module
 - Write the modified module back to file